andewx/gofft/README.md

 ## What
 I took [an existing](https://github.com/ktye/fft) FFT implementation in Go, cleaned and improved the code API and performance, and replaced the permutation step with an algorithm that works with no temp array.

-Performance was nearly doubled over the original code, and is many times faster than go-dsp for small inputs (see benchmarks in fft_test).
+Performance was more than doubled over the original code, and is consistently the fastest Go FFT library (see benchmarks below)

 Added convolution functions `Convolve(x, y)`, `FastConvolve(x, y)`, `MultiConvolve(x...)`, `FastMultiConvolve(X)`, which implement the discrete convolution and a new hierarchical convolution algorithm that has utility in a number of CS problems.
 This computes the convolution of many arrays in O(n\*ln(n)<sup>2</sup>) run time, and in the case of FastMultiConvolve O(1) additional space.

-Also included a new utility functions: `ZeroPad(x, N)`, `Float64ToComplex128Array`, and `Complex128ToFloat64Array` which are self-documenting.
+Also included new utility functions: `IsPow2`, `NextPow2`, `ZeroPad`, `ZeroPadToNextPow2`, `Float64ToComplex128Array`, `Complex128ToFloat64Array`, and `RoundFloat64Array`

 ## Why
 Most existing FFT libraries in Go allocate temporary arrays with O(N) additional space.
 This is less-than-ideal when you have arrays of length of 2<sup>25</sup> or more, where you quickly end up allocating gigabytes of data and dragging down the FFT calculation to a halt.